Blobfolio/riprip/README.md

 First things first, rip the entire disc and see what happens!

 This can either be done with Rip Rip Hooray! or your favorite traditional CD ripper (provided it is _accurate_).
-If the latter, just be sure to disable its error recovery features to save yourself some time. ;)
+If the latter, just be sure to disable its error recovery features to avoid wasting time. ;)

 If any tracks are reported as inaccurate, take a moment to see if you've already ripped _enough_ data for [CUETools](http://cue.tools/wiki/CUETools) repair.
-If you do, it will automatically fix any random errors in the rip and leave you with a perfect copy of the entire album.
+If you have, it will automatically fix any remaining errors in the rip and leave you with a perfect copy of the entire album.

 If not, don't worry.
 Run or re-run Rip Rip Hooray!, focusing only on the problem tracks.